-During the year, the Audit Committee comprised Mr Martin Siu Man-tat (Chairperson), Ms Elizabeth Tse Man-yee, and Ms Mable Chan.
-All members of the Committee are non-executive Members.
-The Committee has at least one member possessing "recent and relevant experience", namely, Mr Martin Siu Man-tat, who is a certified public accountant and is also the Director of Accounting Services of the Government of the Hong Kong Special Administrative Region.
+During the year, the Audit Committee comprised Mr Martin Siu Man-tat (Chairperson), Ms Elizabeth Tse Man-yee (Member up to 30 November 2016), Ms Mable Chan (Member up to 31 July 2016), Mr Andrew Lai Chi-wah (Member from 1 August to 30 November 2016), Ms Carol Yuen Siu-wai (Member from 30 December 2016) and Mr Tommy Yuen Man-chung (Member from 30 December 2016).
+All members of the Audit Committee are non-executive Members.
+The Audit Committee has at least one member possessing "recent and relevant experience", namely, Mr Martin Siu Man-tat, who is a certified public accountant and is also the Director of Accounting Services of the Government of the Hong Kong Special Administrative Region.

 Under its terms of reference, the Audit Committee monitors the integrity of the financial statements and any formal announcements relating to the Corporation's performance.
-The Committee is responsible for monitoring the effectiveness of the external audit process and making recommendations to the Board in relation to the appointment, reappointment and remuneration of the external auditor.
+The Audit Committee is responsible for monitoring the effectiveness of the external audit process and making recommendations to the Board in relation to the appointment, reappointment and remuneration of the external auditor.
 It is responsible for ensuring that an appropriate relationship between the Corporation and the external auditor is maintained, including reviewing non-audit services and fees.
 It also monitors the effectiveness of the Corporation's systems of internal control and the processes for monitoring and evaluating the risks facing the Corporation.
-The Committee reviews the effectiveness of the internal audit function, which is currently provided by the internal audit department of the MTR Corporation Limited under an outsourcing arrangement, and is responsible for recommending to the Managing Board the renewal and termination of that outsourced service function.
-The Committee has undertaken to review its terms of reference at least once every three years and its effectiveness and, if appropriate, will recommend to the Board any changes required as a result of the review.
+The Audit Committee reviews the effectiveness of the internal audit function, which is currently provided by the internal audit department of MTRCL under an outsourcing arrangement, and is responsible for recommending to the Managing Board the renewal and termination of that outsourced service function.
+The Audit Committee has undertaken to review its terms of reference at least once every three years and its effectiveness and, if appropriate, will recommend to the Board any changes required as a result of the review.

-The Committee meets with Management, as well as privately with both the external and internal auditors.
-The Committee's terms of reference are available from the Company Secretary and are displayed on the Corporation's website, www.kcrc.com.
-In 2015 the Audit Committee discharged its responsibilities by:
+The Audit Committee meets with Management, as well as privately with both the external and internal auditors.
+The Audit Committee's terms of reference are available from the Company Secretary and are displayed on the Corporation's website, www.kcrc.com.
+In 2016 the Audit Committee discharged its responsibilities by:

-- (a) reviewing the Corporation's draft financial statements prior to Board approval; - (b) reviewing the external auditor's report thereon; - (c) reviewing the appropriateness of the Corporation's accounting policies; - (d) reviewing the potential impact of the generally accepted accounting principles in Hong Kong on the Corporation's financial statements; - (e) reviewing, recommending or pre-approving audit fees or non-audit fees; - (f) reviewing the external auditor's plan for the audit of the Corporation's financial statements; - (g) approving the annual internal audit plan and reviewing reports on the adequacy and effectiveness of systems of internal control, financial reporting and risk management.
+- (a) reviewing the Corporation's draft financial statements prior to Board approval; - (b) reviewing the external auditor's report thereon; - (c) reviewing the appropriateness of the Corporation's accounting policies; - (d) reviewing the potential impact of the generally accepted accounting principles in Hong Kong on the Corporation's financial statements; - (e) reviewing, recommending or pre-approving audit fees or non-audit fees; - (f) reviewing the external auditor's plan for the audit of the Corporation's financial statements; and - (g) approving the annual internal audit plan and reviewing reports on the adequacy and effectiveness of systems of internal control, financial reporting and risk management.